 Dantone, who built the Excel spreadsheet for JPI, says, “While Excel was an upgrade over what we had before, we still didn’t have a way to effectively evaluate our team members.”

 “Updating the spreadsheet was cumbersome, and it took a lot of information to produce what we wanted to see.”
 It also was easy to break, as someone could accidentally delete formulas.
-Fixes were time consuming.
+Fixes were time-consuming.

-With that first demonstration Dantone recognized multiple plusses about Bridgit Bench: It was intuitive, simple to use, and had great functionality.
+With that first demonstration, Dantone recognized multiple plusses about Bridgit Bench: It was intuitive, simple to use, and had great functionality.

 “It accomplished everything we were doing, but on steroids, and made it easier.”

-An element of the functionality that has proven helpful is the availability of the Bridgit Bench mobile app that enables associates who are always on the go to more easily stay on top of things.
+An element of the functionality that has proven helpful is the availability of the Bridgit Bench mobile app which enables associates who are always on the go to more easily stay on top of things.